cosmos/sdk-tutorials/TECHNICAL-SETUP.md

 }
 ```

-Where each module is defined as a children of the root.
+Where each module is defined as a child of the root.

 * `title` - Module name
 * `path` - Full path to the folder